twilio-professional-services/outbound-callerid/README.md

 ## How it works
 This Flex plugin add a Caller Id selection menu to the Dialpad to allow agents making outbound calls to pick the appropriate Outbound Caller Id for each call.

 This plugin leverages a Twilio Function to read the list of caller Ids from an Json config file asset upon initialization.
 The array is stored in the application's Redux store.
+This config file should be updated with the Phone Numbers you have provisioned in your Twilio account.
+Since customers could call you back on these numbers, they should route back into your Flex application through Studio Flows & TaskRouter.

 A [beforeStarOutboundCall](
 https://assets.flex.twilio.com/docs/releases/flex-ui/1.27.0/Actions.html#.StartOutboundCall)